-The APP Guidelines issued by the Office of the Australian Information Commissioner (OAIC) in relation to APP 8.1 note that in considering what will constitute 'reasonable steps', it is generally expected that the relevant APP entity should enter into an enforceable contractual arrangement with the overseas recipient that requires the recipient to handle the personal information in accordance with the APPs (other than APP 1).6 The APP Guidelines qualify this by stating that the requirement to obtain a contract with a foreign recipient will depend on the circumstances, including the practicability of taking particular steps.
+The APP Guidelines issued by the Office of the Australian Information Commissioner (OAIC) in relation to APP 8.1 note that in considering what will constitute 'reasonable steps', it is generally expected that the relevant APP entity should enter into an enforceable contractual arrangement with the overseas recipient that requires the recipient to handle the personal information in accordance with the APPs (other than APP 1).5 The APP Guidelines qualify this by stating that the requirement to obtain a contract with a foreign recipient will depend on the circumstances, including the practicability of taking particular steps.

-It is impracticable for the RBA to obtain contractual arrangements with every potential overseas recipient to ensure their compliance with the APPs.
-In the majority of IMTs, the RBA relies on the relationships created between the relevant parties within the SWIFT network and it is not practical for the RBA to alter, or attempt to alter SWIFT, to impose contractual obligations on other SWIFT users to comply with the APPs in relation to the personal information of IMT beneficiaries.
+It is impracticable for the RBA to enter into contractual arrangements with every potential overseas recipient to ensure their compliance with the APPs.
+In the majority of IMTs, the RBA relies on the relationships created between the relevant parties within the SWIFT network and it is not practical for the RBA to (or attempt to alter SWIFT to) impose contractual obligations on other SWIFT users to comply with the APPs in relation to the personal information of IMT beneficiaries.
+Similarly, it would be impractical for the RBA to impose contractual obligations on participants in local credit transfer systems or intermediary financial institutions otherwise involved in facilitating an IMT to comply with the APPs in relation to the personal information of IMT beneficiaries.